Winston Venable

 Winston Venable (born March 31, 1987) is an American football coach and former linebacker who is currently the running backs coach and player development director at Boise State University.
 He spent the majority of his professional career with the Montreal Alouettes of the Canadian Football League (CFL).
 He also spent time in the NFL with the Chicago Bears.
 He played college football for Boise State University.
 He is the son of former Major League Baseball (MLB) player Max Venable as well as the younger brother of Chicago White Sox manager Will Venable.

-Early years
+Early life

 Venable attended San Rafael High School before transferring to St. Thomas More School in Oakdale, CT.
 He then went on to Glendale Community College before transferring to Boise State in the spring of 2009.
 After transferring, Venable immediately earned a spot on the Broncos roster for the upcoming season.
 He would go on to start all 14 games that season.
 He first made an impact in an early season game against Fresno State when he recorded the first score of the game off a 30-yard interception returned for a touchdown.
 He is remembered by many fans for his hit on Fresno quarterback Ryan Colburn later in that same game, in which he launched himself head first, leaping over a would-be blocker, narrowly missing a sack.